alfcrisci/pySIC/README.md

 # python_simple_image_cropper
 Project born by intership.
+I wrote the code really ugly because i had no time to add comments and spaces.
+If anyone has doubt you can contact me.

 # Objective
 The objective was to create a script that could be used in a raspberry, which helps users to digitalize a book.